 By partnering with an on-demand courier company, you can avoid the expense of maintaining a fleet while still satisfying your delivery needs.
 And new technology-based on-demand courier services are able to connect you directly to local delivery drivers, so you can work with a large network of independent drivers who can most quickly, efficiently, and economically deliver your packages.
 These drivers are already on the road and in your area, so you don’t have to invest in additional resources or add to your overhead.

 Check out our article on preventive fleet maintenance if you want to know more about the time and money it takes to maintain your own fleet.

 Unless you’re a delivery company, you aren’t in the transportation business (and if you are a delivery company you probably won’t need any on-demand courier services!).
 By focusing your time and energy on the things your business does best, instead of delivery logistics, you’ll be able to grow your business and increase your profits.

-If this sounds good to you, you should consider partnering with a technology-based on-demand courier service like Dispatch.
+If this sounds good to you, you should consider partnering with a technology-based on-demand delivery service like Dispatch.

-Dispatch is an easy-to-use, on-demand courier service that will enable you to make the deliveries you need, when you need them (including same-day and last-minute deliveries).
-Our technology solution connects you to delivery drivers in your area, allows you to track the location and status of your delivery in real time, and provides full visibility to take both the headache and the worry out of the delivery process.
+Dispatch is an easy-to-use, on-demand delivery platform that will enable you to make the deliveries you need — when you need them (including same-day and last-minute deliveries).
+Our technology solution connects you to delivery drivers in your area, allows you to track the location and status of your delivery in real-time, and provides full visibility to take both the headache and the worry out of the delivery process.